skellis46/slipbox/somatic practices, interoception and evidence.md

 - compare Ginot with [[Batson et al - Integrating somatics and science]] and their effort to integrate science (but so oddly).
 As if they are increasing the system of reference centred on itself.

 Batson plays a key role in bridging science and somatic worlds.
-In [[Batson et al - Integrating somatics and science]] they urge dance research to integrate phenomenological and scientific ways of understanding experience; to use an interdiscipinary approach[@batson-2012-integrating p.190] Is JDSP the journal for that?
+In [[Batson et al - Integrating somatics and science]] the authors urge dance research to integrate phenomenological and scientific ways of understanding experience; to use an interdisciplinary approach.[@batson-2012-integrating p.190] Is JDSP the journal for that?
 Batson et al touch on history of connection between science and somatics, but Green[@green-2007-american] (who they cite) goes further:

 > Where the dance sciences seek objective truths, somatics may not seek truth, as measurable facts, but as how one constructs the body itself from a subjective viewpoint.[@green-2007-american n.pag]